-Data sources are researcher- and analyst-directed file shares and tables.
+Data sources are Researcher- and Principal Investigator-directed file shares and tables.
+Optionally, RASP may also support stand-alone applications with application teams bringing their own data.

-1.2b Describe why information from sources other than the individual is required.
+1.2b Describe why information from sources other than the individual is required?
 For example, if a program's system is using data from a commercial aggregator of information or data taken from public Web sites, state the fact that this is where the information is coming from and then in question indicate why the system is using this source of data.

-1.2c If the system creates information (for example, a score, analysis, or report), list the system as a source of information.
+1.2c Does the system create information (for example, a score, analysis, or report), list the system as a source of information?